linzhiqiu/label_pizza/instructions.md

 projects_data = [
   {
-    "project_name": "Human Test 0",            # Must Not exist in the database "schema_name": "Questions about Humans",   # Must Not exist in the database "description": "Test project for human questions",
+    "project_name": "Human Test 0",            # Must Not exist in the database "schema_name": "Questions about Humans",   # Must exist in the database "description": "Test project for human questions",
     "is_active": True,
     "videos": [